smonette/movie-library/README.md

 - Was the migration successful?
 - Look in `node_modules`.
 Do you see all the dependent packages installed?

+===

+## Known Issues
+As I worked on this I came across some issues that need to be solved in the future:

+### Search
+* Search yields no results when there's a space, so `Dead Pool` won't find `Deadpool`
+* If there are two movies containing a word, only the first movie is displaying

+===

 ## Helpful Links
 * [Node.js](https://nodejs.org/en/)